 In 1993 Michael formed a limited partnership to invest in computer software companies, which led, in 1995, to the acquisition of Intermetrics.
 Michael served as Chairman and CEO of Intermetrics and its acquisitions, merging with the Titan Corporation, a publicly traded NYSE company, in 2000.
 Prior to his acceptance of the Lasell College presidency, Michael was Managing Partner and Founder of Echo Bridge Entertainment, LLC.

 From 1992-2004 Michael served on the Board of Bloomfield College, where he chaired the Academic Affairs Committee and also served on the Executive Committee.
 In 2005 he was appointed to the Board of Antioch University.
-He also formerly served on the Boards of Trustees of The Foundation for Minority Interests in Media and the National Urban League and as a member of the Leadership Council of the Center for Business and Government at Harvard’s Kennedy School of Government.
+He served on the Boards of Trustees of The Foundation for Minority Interests in Media and the National Urban League and as a member of the Leadership Council of the Center for Business and Government at Harvard’s Kennedy School of Government.
 Michael also served on the Board of Directors of several public and private corporations.